Best VPN for travellers.

 When you actually need a VPN while travelling

-Most people don't need a VPN for "security" as much as they think.
-HTTPS already protects the important stuff.
+Most people don't need a VPN for "security" as much as the marketing suggests.
+HTTPS already encrypts the important stuff, so someone on the same network can see which sites you visit, not what you do on them.

-Where it doesn't: normal browsing and banking on modern apps.
+Where it doesn't: normal browsing and banking on modern apps that are already encrypted end to end.

 Questions that come up

-The five things readers email us about after reading a VPN comparison.
+The four things readers email us about after reading a VPN comparison.

 📶 Will a VPN really protect me on public WiFi?